jakeboone02/jakeboone02.github.io/RESUME.md

 - Acted as Product Owner of the company's procurement automation system
 - Wrote user stories and functional requirements documents for maintenance and enhancement activities
+- Prioritized backlog and developed product roadmap based on input from stakeholders and subject matter experts
 - Managed the release/patch cycle

 ### Procurement Automation Manager | Bechtel Oil, Gas and Chemicals